MenghaoGuo/AutoDeeplab/README.md

 Python = 3.7

-If you have some confusion about dataloader or any other quesions, this link https://github.com/jfzhang95/pytorch-deeplab-xception will be useful.
+If you have some confusion about dataloader or any other quesions, this link https://github.com/jfzhang95/pytorch-deeplab-xception will be helpful.